phylaxsystems/assertion-executor/src/bin/README.md

 - Transactions that try to change disallowed state similar to the radiant hack;
 - Transactions that challange lending protocol solvency.

 The second two items always trigger assertion due to interacting with Assertion Adopters (Protocols with assertions associated with them).
+The lending protocol triggers 2 assertions, one that checks withdraw invariants, and one that simulates complex lending protocol invariants by wasting gast.
+The disallowed state transaction triggers a single basic assertion.

+All assertions are ran sequentially, **this benchmark demonstrates a worst case scenario for the assertion executor with all assertions running sequentially**.

 #### Radiant simulation